 Rail Technologies' operation near Montreal, Quebec, Canada, maintains a post-retirement benefit plan, which provides retiree life insurance, health care benefits, and, for a closed group of employees, dental care.
 Retiring employees with a minimum of 10 years of service are eligible for the plan benefits.
 The plan is not funded.
 Cost of benefits earned by employees is charged to expense as services are rendered.
-The expense related to this plan was not material for 2015 and 2014.
-Rail Technologies' accrued benefit obligation was \$823 and \$1,172 as of December 31, 2015 and 2014, respectively.
+The expense related to this plan was not material for 2016 or 2015.
+Rail Technologies' accrued benefit obligation was \$909 and \$823 as of December 31, 2016 and 2015, respectively.
 This obligation is recognized within other long-term liabilities.
-Benefit payments anticipated for 2016 are not material.
+Benefit payments anticipated for 2017 are not material.